Dynamical mean field approach to associative memory model with non-monotonic transfer functions: Results

 Unfortunately, because of large fluctuations, it is practically challenging to directly verify the validity of Eq.~(\ref{eq:Lambda_ts_asympt}).
 Nevertheless, Eq.~(\ref{eq:Lambda_ts_asympt}) suggests that the integrated feedback coefficient is given by

 and therefore it converges to a constant value

 for $t \gg 1$ when $\sigma_\phi^{-2}K^* < 1$, which we assume here.
 Furthermore, since the fluctuations are orthogonal to $(1,\ldots,1)^\top$, they are expected to cancel out in Eq. (\ref{eq:integrated_Lambda}).
-Indeed, the behavior of $\Lambda(t)$ observed in successful retrieval cases supports this scenario [Fig. \ref{fig:fig8}(a)].
-Conversely, when retrieval fails, $C(t,s)$ decays as $|t-s|$ increases [Fig. \ref{fig:fig6}(c,d)], and the feedback coefficients $\Lambda(t,s)$ remain small regardless of $t$ and $s$, while its itegrated form continues to move slowly [Fig. \ref{fig:fig8}(b)].
-This behavior suggests that the system remains in a chaotic state.
+Indeed, the behavior of $\Lambda(t)$ observed in successful retrieval cases supports this scenario (figure \ref{fig:fig8}~(a)).

+{ Conversely, when retrieval fails, the correlation function $C(t,s)$ decays as $|t-s|$ increases, exhibiting stationary behavior $C(t,s) = C(|t-s|)$ (figures~\ref{fig:fig6} (c,d)).
+The feedback coefficients $\Lambda(t,s)$ remain small except for the first few steps of $t$, while their integrated form continues to evolve slowly (figure~\ref{fig:fig8} (b)), eventually converging to a finite value at longer time scales (inset of figure~\ref{fig:fig8} (b)).
+Figure \ref{fig:fig9} shows the time correlation of $f(a_i^t)$, $Q(t,s)= N_{\rm DMFT}^{-1} \sum_{i=1}^Nf(a_i^t)f(a_i^s)$.
+In contrast to the case of successful retrieval (figure~\ref{fig:fig9} (a)), the time correlation $Q(t,s)$ decays rapidly as $|t-s|$ grows in the failed retrieval case (figures~\ref{fig:fig9} (b)).
+These observations suggest that the system stays in a chaotic state. }